0xdevrel/irysXworld/SETUP.md

    - Verify your World ID app configuration

 5. **Photo upload fails**
-   - Check Irys configuration in environment variables
+   - Check Solana configuration in environment variables
+   - Ensure you have sufficient SOL balance for uploads
+   - Verify your wallet has real SOL (not testnet tokens)
-   - **Ensure you have testnet IRYS tokens in your wallet** (most common issue)
+   - **Ensure you have SOL tokens in your wallet** (most common issue)
    - Check server logs for detailed error messages
-   - If you see "402 error: Not enough balance", you need to fund your wallet with IRYS tokens
+   - If you see "402 error: Not enough balance", you need to fund your wallet with SOL tokens
-   - If you see "funding failed", check your wallet has sufficient IRYS tokens for funding
+   - If you see "funding failed", check your wallet has sufficient SOL tokens for funding

 6. **"Funding failed" or "Tx doesn't exist" errors**
-   - This indicates your wallet doesn't have enough IRYS tokens
+   - This indicates your wallet doesn't have enough SOL tokens
-   - Get testnet IRYS tokens from the Irys team or Discord
+   - Get SOL tokens from cryptocurrency exchanges
    - Ensure your private key is correct and corresponds to a funded wallet
-   - Check the Irys testnet explorer at [testnet-explorer.irys.xyz](https://testnet-explorer.irys.xyz)
+   - Check the Solana explorer at [explorer.solana.com](https://explorer.solana.com)

 ### Debug Mode